 It has a capacity of up to 100 gallons, comes with a removable collection cup for easy maintenance, and includes a robust pump that cleans 370 gallons of water per hour.

-Are these issues a rare complaint or is the skimmer not worth your money?
-Let’s take a closer look at the AquaTop Xyclone Protein Skimmer and find out.
+Regardless, we think this skimmer is definitely worth the money.
+Let’s take a closer look at the AquaTop Xyclone Protein Skimmer and find out more.

 AquaTop Xyclone Protein Skimmer: The Details